microchip-pic-avr-examples/llc50w-power-voltage-mode-control-with-active-current-sharing/README.md

 4. Check for valid output voltage and switching signal on TP100.
 5. If the potentiometer is connected, moving the potentiometer wiper position will change the output voltage reference.
 6. If the potentiometer is not used, the output voltage should be around 9V (TP100 signal should have frequency of around 870kHz and duty of 45%).
 7. Using the board in closed-Loop mode creates a controlled stable output voltage.
 It must be independent from input voltage or load changes.
-The reference for the output voltage can be set with a potentiometer and/or with the GUI.
+The reference for the output voltage can be set with a potentiometer and/or with the Board Power Visualizer GUI.

   We discuss using the Board Power Visualizer GUI in the next section.

 [[back to top](#start-doc)]